Caitlyn Jenner Visits White House, Meets With Trump Officials

 “President Trump, Caitlyn Jenner in town,” she said in the video posted to Instagram.
 “I want you to read my book, The Secrets of My Life, you might learn something.
 And oh, by the way, when you’re done, please give it to Jeff Sessions.”

 Her recent criticism of Trump over the issue of protections for transgender students sparked speculation that she was regretting her decision to vote for Trump.
 But Jenner told CNN’s Don Lemon in an interview on CNN Tonight earlier this week that she had no regrets about voting for Trump.
-But she added that as a transgender activist she has a duty to protect her community.
+But she added that as a transgender activist, she has a duty to protect her community.

 She expressed hope that Trump would see reason and change his policy about transgender and LGBTQ rights.